signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - **Provider** - a service which exposes some functionality and/or data for other services to use.
 - **Consumer** - a service which requires functionality and/or data from another service in order to fulfill its own requirements.

 Well-designed microservices are loosely-coupled and should be allowed to remain ignorant of the implementation details of other services.
 This means that the team responsible for building a provider service should not need to understand how consumer services are implemented.
-This can make it difficult for a provider team to know what changes they can make to their API without breaking the consumers.
+Without knowing how consumers are implemented, it can be difficult for a provider team to know what changes they can make to their API without breaking the consumers.
 (1, 4, 10)

 Integration and E2E tests are well-suited to catch this type of error by verifying that each of the services can communicate with each other correctly.
-Unfortunately, it is challenging to apply broadly scoped tests to microservices without compromising independent deployability, isolated ownership, and rapid continuous delivery/continuous deployment (CI/CD) cycles.
+Unfortunately, it is challenging to apply broadly scoped tests to microservices without compromising independent deployability, clear ownership, and rapid continuous delivery/continuous delivery (CI/CD) cycles.
 Let's examine why this is the case.

 ### Challenges with integration testing